facelessuser/backrefs/docs/src/markdown/index.md

 ### Other Functions

-Backrefs exposes most of the usual functions which Backrefs wraps around.
+Backrefs exposes most of the usual functions which Backrefs is wrapped around.
 For instance, Backrefs wraps around `purge` so that it can purge its cache along with the regular expression engine's cache.

 Backrefs also wraps around the global matching functions.
-So if you have a one time `finditer`, `match`, `sub`, `search`, or other match, search, or replace operation, Backrefs provides wrappers for these methods too.
+So if you have a one time `finditer`, `match`, `sub`, `search`, or other operation, Backrefs provides wrappers for these methods too.
 The wrappers will compile the search and replace patterns for you on the fly, but they will also accept and pass pre-compiled patterns through as well.
 They should take all the flags and options your chosen regular expression engine normally accepts with the same names and positions.

 ```pycon3
 >>> bre.sub(r'(\p{Letter}+)', r'\C\1\E', 'sometext')